Olveczky-Lab/FAST/README.md

 ## Manual inspection
 To inspect and perform manual corrections of these clusters, we recommend using our [ChainViewer GUI](https://github.com/Olveczky-Lab/FAST-ChainViewer) written in Matlab.

+## Sample dataset
+If you would like to test the clustering steps of FAST, a sample synthetic tetrode recording dataset is [available](https://zenodo.org/record/886516).